Paenibacillus: Importance

 Interest in Paenibacillus spp. has been rapidly growing since many were shown to be important for agriculture and horticulture (e.g. P. polymyxa), industrial (e.g. P. amylolyticus), and medical applications (e.g. P. peoriate).
 These bacteria produce various extracellular enzymes such as polysaccharide-degrading enzymes and proteases, which can catalyze a wide variety of synthetic reactions in fields ranging from cosmetics to biofuel production.
 Various Paenibacillus spp. also produce antimicrobial substances that affect a wide spectrum of micro-organisms such as fungi, soil bacteria, plant pathogenic bacteria, and even important anaerobic pathogens such as Clostridium botulinum.

 More specifically, several Paenibacillus species serve as efficient plant growth-promoting rhizobacteria (PGPR), which competitively colonize plant roots and can simultaneously act as biofertilizers and as antagonists (biopesticides) of recognized root pathogens, such as bacteria, fungi, and nematodes.
 They enhance plant growth by several direct and indirect mechanisms.
 Direct mechanisms include phosphate solubilization, nitrogen fixation, degradation of environmental pollutants, and hormone production.
 Indirect mechanisms include controlling phytopathogens by competing for resources such as iron, amino acids and sugars, as well as by producing antibiotics or lytic enzymes.
 Competition for iron also serves as a strong selective force determining the microbial population in the rhizosphere.
 Several studies show that PGPR exert their plant growth-promoting activity by depriving native microflora of iron.
 Although iron is abundant in nature, the extremely low solubility of Fe^{3+} at pH 7 means that most organisms face the problem of obtaining enough iron from their environments.
 To fulfill their requirements for iron, bacteria have developed several strategies, including the reduction of ferric to ferrous ions, the secretion of high-affinity iron-chelating compounds, called siderophores, and the uptake of heterologous siderophores.
-P. vortex's genome, for example, harbors many genes which are employed in these strategies, in particular it has the potential to produce siderophores under iron-limiting conditions.
+P. vortex's genome, for example, harbors many genes which are employed in these strategies, and has in particular the potential to produce siderophores under iron-limiting conditions.